cyberbotics/webots-doc/guide/installation-procedure.md

 deb http://www.cyberbotics.com/debian/ binary-amd64/
 ```

-When you will close the window, the APT packages list should be automatocally updated.
+When you will close the window, the APT packages list should be automatically updated.
 Otherwise you can manually execute the following command:

 ```